straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 ý=b₀+b₁X₁+b₂X₂+..bₙXₙ

 As you add more features/col (X's) the SStot does not change but the SSres will decrease or stay the same.
 This is a problem because as you add more columns of data/features your R² will appear to improve even though they may not be relevant or adding value.

 So need to use adjusted R².
 <div class="col-sm mt-3 mt-md-0">
     {% include figure.html path="assets/img/coding/adj-r-squared.jpg" class="img-fluid rounded z-depth-1" %}
 </div>
+n - sample size
+p - number of independent variables

 - Calculate performance metrics
 - Make a verdict